Claude Desktop on Linux – update!

 Step 4: Download and Install Claude Desktop

-1. Visit the Claude Desktop for Debian GitHub repository (https://github.com/aaddrick/claude-desktop-debian) in your web browser.
-(Unfortunately this package is deprecated, BUT there are a couple of active forks, so if you’re reading this in later months and the package is broken, check the active forks.)
+1. Visit the Claude Desktop for Debian GitHub repository github.com/aaddrick/claude-desktop-debian in your web browser.
+(Unfortunately this package is deprecated, BUT there are a couple of active forks, so if you’re reading this in later months and the package is broken, check the active forks.) see my June 2026 UPDATE: the package has been resurrected!

 2. Go to the “Releases” section and download the latest .deb file (https://en.wikipedia.org/wiki/Deb_(file_format))